chancedigital/website-archive-2020/README.md

 [chancedigital.io](https://chancedigital.io)

+This is my digital marketing site, check it out!
 To run this site, open your terminal, navigate to the directory you want to store the files in, and run:

 ```bash